edward-marrufo/edward-marrufo/README.md

 My name is Edward and I'm passionate about tech.

-- Outside of tech I have an interest in the outdoors such as hiking and fishing, cooking, pc gaming, Star Trek, music, and gardening.
+- Outside of tech I have an interest in the outdoors such as hiking and fishing, cooking, pc gaming, science, Star Trek, music, and gardening.
 - Currently I'm working on teaching myself Terraform and Kubernetes

 ---